ClementNerma/NightOS/docs/features/permissions.md

 ## From the control center

 Permissions can be revoked at anytime from the [control center](../applications/Central.md), allowing to revoke a specific permission for a given application, to revoke a specific permission to all applications (useful for microphone or webcam access, for example) or to revoke all permissions of a specific application.

+## Security level

+The permissions policy depends on the current user's _security level_, which can be set through the [control center](../applications/Central.md):

+- **Basic**: grant all permissions automatically, except privacy permissions
+- **Standard** (default): grant safe and implicit permissions automatically, but ask for most sensitive and all privacy permissions
+- **Restricted**: only grant implicit permissions but ask for all sensitive and privacy permissions
+- **Extreme**: only grant safe permissions, ask for every other type of permissions
+- **Total** (only available in developer mode): ask for every permissions, including safe ones